LynX197-dev/Dynamic-Ecovault/README.md

 💬 DiscordSRV – Sends tax and loan updates directly to your Discord server.

-**(EssentialsX and external shop plugins are no longer required!)**

 ## 💬 Commands
 ### 👤 Player Commands

 /bank balance — Check your bank balance
-/bank deposit <amount> — Deposit money into the bank /bank withdraw <amount> — Withdraw funds from the bank /bank loan <amount> — Request a loan
+/bank deposit <amount> — Deposit money into the global treasury /bank withdraw <amount> — Withdraw funds from the global treasury
+/bank loan <amount> — Request a loan
-/bank repay — Repay your current loan
+/bank repay <amount> — Repay your current loan
-/tax info — View current tax rates
+/bank taxinfo — View current tax rates
-/shop — Open the in-built Dynamic Shop GUI

 ### 🛠️ Admin Commands

-/eco set <player> <amount> — Set a player’s balance /eco give <player> <amount> — Give money to a player /eco take <player> <amount> — Remove money from a player /eco reload — Reload configuration files
-/eco setprice <item> <price> — Manually set item price /eco resetmarket — Reset all market data
-/tax set <rate> — Adjust tax rate
-/tax toggle — Enable or disable taxation
-/bankvault balance — Check total server bank balance /bankvault deposit <amount> — Deposit funds into server vault /bankvault withdraw <amount> — Withdraw funds from server vault /loan setrate <percent> — Change loan interest rate /loan forcerepay <player> — Force a player’s loan repayment
+ /dev reload - Reload Plugin
+ /bank settax <give|recieve> - Set tax rates
+ /bank vaultbalance - To check balance of global treasury

 ## 🧩 Update Highlights

+✅ Removed in-built shop system for a more modular economy approach
-✅ Added in-built Dynamic Shop System (no external plugins needed) ✅ Removed EssentialsX dependency — integrates with any Vault-based economy ✅ Optimized Vault integration for Dynamic CORE+
+✅ No EssentialsX dependency — integrates with any Vault-based economy
+✅ Optimized Vault integration for Dynamic CORE+
-✅ Fixed multiple bugs and glitches for smoother transactions ✅ Improved asynchronous performance and data handling
+✅ Fixed multiple bugs and glitches for smoother transactions
+✅ Improved asynchronous performance and data handling

 ---

 ### 🌍 **Why Choose Dynamic EcoVault**

 Because Minecraft deserves an **economy that evolves**.
-From shifting prices to loans and taxes, every financial move influences the world — creating **emergent gameplay, competition, and strategic depth** that no static economy can match.
+From banking systems to loans and taxation, every financial move influences the world — creating **emergent gameplay, cooperation, and strategic depth** that no static economy can match.